rmorshea/spectate/docs/source/usage/create-models.rst

 Creating Models
 ===============

-Creating models requires you to define a :class:`~spectate.mvc.base.Model` subclass which has :class:`~spectate.mvc.base.Control` objects assigned to it.
+Creating models requires you to define a :class:`~spectate.base.Model` subclass which has :class:`~spectate.base.Control` objects assigned to it.
 Each control object is responsible for observing calls to particular methods on the model class.
 For example, if you wanted to know when an element was appended to a list you might observe the ``append`` method.

 To show how this works we will implement a simple counter with the goal of knowing when the value in the counter has incremented or decremented.
-To get started we should create a ``Counter`` class which inherits from :class:`~spectate.mvc.base.Model` and define its ``increment`` and ``decrement`` methods normally:
+To get started we should create a ``Counter`` class which inherits from :class:`~spectate.base.Model` and define its ``increment`` and ``decrement`` methods normally:

 .. code-block:: python